Mishalzeera/the-money-manager/README.md

 Some hours were spent styling the buttons to the appropriate colour and size.
 It seems a one-size fits all approach is not going to work, and sizing buttons per page would be a very long task.
-On some pages the alignment of the buttons is in conflict with the alignment of the fomrs.
+On some pages the alignment of the buttons is in conflict with the alignment of the forms.
 For the most part it is acceptable, and the author is anxious to style the tables for the History page.
 The author expects that to be a challenge of navigating Jinja templates and HTML/CSS structures.